upsetting

 Spanish

-Word upset is considered uncommon in modern English.
+Word upsetting is considered rare in modern English.

 It has a balanced usage among all categories: speech, fiction, newspapers and academic texts.